 Transaction Usual Entry Self-Balancing Entry

-1. For Credit Sales Individual Customer A/c Dr. Debtors Ledger Adjustment A/c Dr.
+1. For Credit Sales Individual Customer A/c Or.
+Debtors Ledger Adjustment A/c Dr.

 (in Debtors Ledger) (in General Ledger)

 To, Sales A/c To, General Ledger Adjustment A/c

 (in General Ledger) (in Debtors Ledger)

-2. For Cash/Cheque Cash A/c Dr. General Ledger Adjustment A/c Dr.
+2. For Cash/Cheque Cash A/c Or.
+General Ledger Adjustment A/c Dr.

 received from (in General Ledger) (in Debtors Ledger)

 customers To, Individual Customer A/c To, Debtors Ledger Adjustment A/c

 (in Debtors Ledger) (in General Ledger)

-3. For Discount Allowed A/c Dr. Do
+3. For Discount Allowed A/c Or.
+Do

-Discount Allowed Or, Allowances A/c Dr.
+Discount Allowed Or, Allowances A/c Or.

 or allowance to (in General Ledger)

-customers To, Individual Customer A/a ;
+customers To, Individual Customer A/c

 (in Debtors Ledger)

-4. For Bad Debts Bad Debts A/c Dr. Do
+4. For Bad Debts Bad Debts A/c Or.
+Do

 (in General Ledger)

-To, Individual Customer A/c :
+To, Individual Customer A/c

 (in Debtors Ledger)

-5. For Bills Receivable Bills Receivable A/c Dr. Do
+5. For Bills Receivable Bills Receivable A/c Or.
+Do

-received from customers (in General Ledger)
+received from (in General Ledger)

-Customers To, Individual Customer A/c ;
+customers To, Individual Customer A/c

 (in Debtors Ledger)

 6. For Returns Inward Returns Inward A/c Dr. Do

 (in General Ledger)

-To, Individual Customer A/ С
+To, Individual Customer A/c

 (in Debtors Ledger)

 7. For Bills/Cheques Individual Customer A/c Dr. Debtors Ledger Adjustment A/c Dr.

 Received (in Debtors Ledger) (in General Ledger)

-/Dishonoured To,Bills Receivable/Bank A/ 'C To, General Ledger Adjustment A/c
+/Dishonoured To,Bills Receivable/Bank A/c To, General Ledger Adjustment A/c

 (in General Ledger) (in Debtors Ledger)

 8. For interest on Individual Customer A/c Dr.

-Customer's overdue account (in Debtors Ledger)
+Customer's (in Debtors Ledger)

-or cost of carriage To,Interest/ Charges A/c
+overdue account or cost of carriage To,Interest/ Charges A/c

 charged to Customers (in General Ledger)

 Op.
-Dt = Opening date of the accounting period
+Dt = Opening date of the accounting period Cl.

-CI.
 Dt = Closing date of the accounting period